Promoting smoking cessation pregnancy programs can be a complex issue.

 That community member is far from alone, although she might feel that way.

-What Works to Engage Pregnant Smokers in Quitting?
+What Works to Engage Women in Quitting Smoking while Pregnant?

-Here are a couple of approaches to promoting smoking cessation pregnancy programs that can make a difference, and address this population in a respectful, caring, and meaningful way.
+Here are a couple of approaches to promoting tobacco cessation to women who are pregnant that can make a difference, and address this population in a respectful, caring, and meaningful way.

 Use the Right Messaging